sidoh/esp8266_milight_hub/README.md

 ##### NRF24L01+

 [This guide](https://www.mysensors.org/build/connect_radio#nrf24l01+-&-esp8266) details how to connect an NRF24 to an ESP8266.
-By default GPIO 16 for CE and GPIO 15 for CSN are used, but these can be configured later.
+By default GPIO 4 for CE and GPIO 15 for CSN are used, but these can be configured later.

 ##### LT8900

 Connect SPI pins (CS, SCK, MOSI, MISO) to appropriate SPI pins on the ESP8266.
 With default settings, connect RST to GPIO 0, and PKT to GPIO 16.
+By default GPIO 4 for CE and GPIO 15 for CSN are used, make sure to properly configure these.

 #### Setting up the ESP